lukephelan/nutritionists_friend/README.md

 3. 'pg' - for PostgreSQL
 4. 'chartkick' - to access and utilise the Google Chart API
 5. 'groupdate' - groups data in a date range for the 'chartkick' gem
-5. 'bootstrap-sass' - to aid with the CSS
+5. 'bootstrap-sass' - to aid with the styling

 #### API's